Ready, steady, grow for London 2012

-LONDON London Olympic organisers are asking gardeners to give British athletes some flower power this summer by planting flowers and vegetables in the national colours.
+LONDON London Olympic organizers are asking gardeners to give British athletes some flower power this summer by planting flowers and vegetables in the national colors.

 Britons are proud gardeners, with annual flower shows attracting large numbers of entrants and fierce competition.